How much does an architect cost? Typical fees for a 2-storey extension.

-We have a solid pricing structure based on industry data and our many years experience we arrive at a range of average fees.
+We have a solid pricing structure based on industry data and our many years of practical working experience.
 We understand how long things take to do and invest heavily in our own time management system to ensure we remain competitive.

 There are three different ways we can agree fees with you: